-As I inched higher into western Austria’s mountainous parameters, I soon find out that not all journeys are the same.
+As I inched higher, climbing in Austria’s western mountainous parameters, I soon find out that not all journeys are the same.
 Tirol boasts six mountain parks and in spending much of my time in St. Johann in particular, I quickly saw that there was more here the just the country’s famed hiking routes.

-My nerves were put to the test at St. Johann’s high rope course Hornpark where semi circular shapes of rope, tight steal lines from which you inch across step by step, wobbling climbing boards and puzzling wooden beams were all a part of an adrenalin pumped balancing act.
+My nerves were put to the test at St. Johann’s high rope course Hornpark where semi-circular shapes of rope, tight steal lines you can inch across step-by-step, wobbling climbing boards and puzzling wooden beams were all a part of an adrenaline-pumped balancing act.

 It’s fair to say I am no pro (my balance has never been a strong point), but when it’s just you armed with your harness of karabiners and a zip line hook, you feel charged with an energy that only the breathtaking view of the Wilder Kaiser and surrounding mountains, that teasingly poke through the trees of the forest, can give you.
 You immediately feel like a true adventurer.